Undergraduate Learning Environment

 The School of Biological Sciences has extensive, well-equipped research laboratory facilities, and most of the biology faculty are research active.
 If desired, you can work with one of these scientists on a research project.
 Faculty research expertise includes all the areas of biology from ecology to molecular biology.
 Your opportunities for learning science by doing science "at the bench" or "in the field" are limited only by your imagination.
 Check out more research and internship opportunities.

-Monies are available to support your research experience through the UNC Sponsored Programs office (SPARC), the College of Natural and Health Sciences (NHS), and the Student Representative Council (SRC) in the form of undergraduate research grants.
+Monies are available to support your research experience through the UNC Sponsored Programs office (SPARC), the College of Natural and Health Sciences (NHS), and the Student Senate in the form of undergraduate research grants.
 In addition, the national biological honors society, Beta Beta Beta, of which the School of Biological Sciences is a member (Chapter Phi Omicron), provides research funds to undergraduate students through their own granting process.